370: No Such Thing As George Clooney In A Blackcurrant Suit

 it was at a time when coffee was quite controversial because coffee houses, as I think Anna said, they allow discussion of all sorts.
 Politics is one thing.

-So, you know, you might be discussing politics and you might decide that you don't like the game very much, or whatever.
+you might be discussing politics and you might decide that you don't like the king very much, or whatever.
 So, political discussion was dangerous.

 And anyway, this women's petition against coffee was published in 1674, which claimed all sorts of stuff.